zomagic/automods/README.md

 Why there?
 You might ask. <br>
 To allow the app to know CerberusX location and easily copy the modules into 'modules_ext' folder without ask.

+How to run?<br>
+For most users, the default setup is all you need:<br>
+Just run or double-click automods.exe to automatically download and install all listed modules into your modules_ext folder - no commands, no setup, no hassle.

 Building from Source (Optional)
 ===============================